 Cottonwood Canyon Road is the only reasonable road within the National Monument that connects the two main roads.
 It is unpaved and can be impassable after rain (purple on the map).

-USING OUR MAPS.
-Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

-1. DRIVE HIGHWAY 12
+1. Drive Highway 12

 Often listed as one of the most stunning roads in the country, the All-American Scenic Highway 12 reaches its zenith between the towns of Boulder and Escalante.